mapzy/website/pages/legal/terms.md

 ## Privacy and security of your data

 We take many measures to protect and secure your data through backups, redundancies, and encryption.
-When you use our service to add maps and lcoations, you agree that Mapzy may process your data as described in our [data policy](https://mapzy.io/legal/data) and for no other purpose.
+When you use our service to add maps and locations, you agree that Mapzy may process your data as described in our [data policy](https://mapzy.io/legal/data) and for no other purpose.

 Each party agrees to handle the other party’s data in accordance with (i) all applicable laws; and (ii) privacy and security measures reasonably adequate to preserve the other party data’s confidentiality and security.